-Crunchy onion rings recipe.
+Crunchy onion rings!
 Onion rings, soaked in buttermilk, coated with flour and cornmeal, and deep fried to a golden crisp.

-- 2 large yellow onions, peeled, sliced into 1/2-inch to 3/4-inch thick ringed slices, rings separated (See How to Slice an Onion)
+- 2 large yellow onions, peeled, sliced into 1/2-inch thick ringed slices, rings separated (See How to Slice an Onion)

 - 2 cups buttermilk, or 1 cup plain yogurt mixed with 1 cup milk

-- 2 or 3 cups of grapeseed oil, or other high smoke-point oil such as canola oil or peanut oil
+- 3 cups of canola oil, or other high smoke-point oil such as rice bran oil or peanut oil

-Equipment needed: a 5-quart heavy-bottomed dutch oven, tongs, candy thermometer, paper towels, cookie sheets
+Equipment needed: a 5-quart heavy-bottomed dutch oven, tongs, candy thermometer or instant read thermometer, paper towels, cookie sheets

-2 In a separate bowl combine the flour and cornmeal, 1 teaspoon of salt and 1/2 teaspoon of pepper.
-Set aside.
+2 Combine flour, cornmeal, salt, pepper in separate bowl: In a separate bowl (large enough to dredge the onion rings) whisk together the flour and cornmeal, 1 teaspoon of salt and 1/2 teaspoon of pepper, and set aside.